mesosphere/kudo-cassandra-operator/kuttl-tests/suites/failure-recovery/README.md

 This test ensures that the recovery controller works correctly

+Things to keep in mind:

+- Before a k8s node can be killed, all C\* nodes have to be in UN state, UJ is not enough, especially with only 2 nodes Otherwise the restarting node-0 can't find the old IP in the gossip

 Failed approaches:

 - Use `docker kill <node-with-cassandra-pod>` This fails because kind blocks on